valueflows/valueflows/mkdocs/docs/examples/ex-planning.md

 #### Fulfillment and satisfaction

 Commitments satisfying intents, and economic events fulfilling commitments.
+(Note that economic events can also satisfy intents if there is no commitment, although it is not shown in this example.)

 ![fulfillment diagram reflecting the yaml below](../assets/examples/ful-sat.png)